GN 2.2A Disease injury

 • disability and aged care facilities,

-• educational institutions, including pre-schools, schools and tertiary institutions (other than establishments providing only on-line teaching services),
+• educational institutions, including pre-schools, schools and tertiary institutions (other than establishments providing only online teaching services),

 • police and emergency services (including fire brigades and rural fire services),